Hidlden/LethalFuzz/README.md

 - Sector0_Interior: Sector-0's Interior, an ominous secret awaits.
 - Haunted_Harpist: Adds several ghost enemies to the game.
 - Great_Asset_Disco_Song: Replacement song for the Disco Ball.
 Something a little more chill/disco/great assety.
-- MirrorDecor: Adds a working mirror decoration that you can buy for your ship!.
 - Gordion_Sect0: A custom moon based on the mysteries behind the Company Building.
 - LCBetterSaves: Have as many saves as you want!
 (And rename them, too!).
 - ShowCapacity: Displays remaining capacity of paint spray and TZP.